 When you register for Early Conciliation with Acas, your three-month claim period is automatically ‘paused’ for the duration of the conciliation period, which can last up to one month, with an additional 14 days that can be added on if additional conciliation time is needed.

-An Acas Officer contacts both you and your employer to understand your concerns or issues.
+Through Early Conciliation, an Acas Officer contacts both you and your employer to understand your concerns or issues.
+The Acas Officer will want to get a picture of why you feel you need to raise an employment claim against your employer, but will also speak to your employer to gauge why certain action was taken.
 The purpose of this is to see whether conciliation can lead to a resolution between parties.
 If so, Acas will record any position reached in a special type of settlement agreement known as a COT3 Agreement.

 If conciliation is not fruitful, Acas will issue you with an EC Certificate, which contains unique information necessary for you to bring an Employment Tribunal claim.

-Even if you or your employer has no interest in pursuing Acas conciliation, it is always necessary to obtain an EC Certificate before lodging a tribunal claim.
+While there are often situations where the employee or employer has no interest in pursuing Acas conciliation in any event – meaning Acas’ involvement in the dispute will be minimal – it is always still necessary to obtain an EC Certificate before lodging a tribunal claim.
 Without the EC Certificate, the tribunal does not have jurisdiction to hear your claim.
 However, you must be alert to the fact your three-month claim period is restarted once the EC Certificate has been issued.
 Acas will not automatically pass your claim onto the Employment Tribunal so you must still raise it formally with the tribunal using a Form ET1.

-In most unfair dismissal claims, the Employment Tribunal must receive your claim within three months less one day from the date of the termination of employment.
+In most unfair dismissal claims, the Employment Tribunal must receive your claim within three months less one day, from the date your employment ended.

 For discrimination claims or complaints relating to non-payment of salary or holiday pay, the three-month period begins from the date of the act complained of (which may be continuing, in which case the time for starting proceedings will also continue to run).

-The time limit for issuing a tribunal claim can, however, be extended.
-This can happen because of the necessary notification of Acas before you can issue a claim in the Employment Tribunal.
-This is explained under ‘I have been dismissed and want to raise a claim.
+The above time limit for issuing a tribunal claim can, however, be extended.
+This can happen because before you can issue a claim in the employment tribunal, Acas must be notified within the above three-month period of the intention to issue proceedings, so invoking its ‘Early Conciliation Service’, explained under ‘I have been dismissed and want to raise a claim.
 What do I do?’ above.

 After Acas has been contacted, the time limit for making a claim to the tribunal is automatically ‘paused’ for up to one calendar month, plus a further 14 days if more time is needed for conciliation.
+If the case is not settled by this time, Acas will bring the early conciliation to a close and issue a formal certificate to this effect.
+You can then issue your tribunal claim.
 It may be that the certificate is issued much earlier than the initial calendar month Acas allows for conciliation (see below).

 These are complicated rules and it is easy to come unstuck.
 It is always best to obtain specialist employment law advice on this.